vanheeringen-lab/seq2science/workflows/atac_seq/README.md

 # ATAC-seq
 Call peaks and generate a trackhub.
-Samples can your own fastq files, or GSM/ERR/SRR/SRA entries.
+Samples can be your own fastq files, or GSM/ERR/SRR/SRA entries.
 The pipeline (automatically) handles both paired-end and single-end data.

 TODO figure